Connection & Registry¶

 ¶

-Manually create tables for all registered models on a connected engine.
+Manually create the missing tables for registered models on a connected

 Compiles and pushes the current registry SchemaIR to the Rust runtime